Ashampoo/kim/README.md

 ## Limitations

-We are actively working to address the following limitations in future updates:

-* No support for IPTC in PNG zTXT chunks.
+* Kim can read non-standard EXIF & IPTC from PNG zTXT chunks, but it won't write them.
 * Inability to update EXIF, IPTC and XMP in JPG files simultaneously.
 * Insufficient error handling for broken or non-standard conforming files.